huang-hua1212/interview-1/interview.md

 1. Write a task to update and upgrade apt packages

+## Ansible - Install ansible galaxy docker community collection and pull a docker image

+1. Install ansible galaxy docker community collection
+2. Write a task to pull a blackbox docker image
+3. Write a task to bring up blackbox docker container

-## Git - Squashing Commits
+## Git

 ### Instructions

 1. In a git repository, create a new file with the content "Mario" and create a new commit
-2. Make change to the content of the file you just created so the content is "Mario & Luigi" and create another commit
+2. Make change to the content of the file you just created so the content is "Mario & Luigi"
-3. Verify you have two separate commits
-4. Squash the latest two commits into one commit
+3. Checkout a branch and commit
+4. Create a pull request and merge into main branch
+5. Make change to the content of the file change the content "Mario & Luigi & me" and commit
+6. Direct push to main branch
+7. Revirt the file content to step 4 with content "Mario & Luigi" and commit